IGassmann/dotfiles/README.md

     - Logi Options+
     - Rize
     - Amphetamine Enhancer
+15. Sign into Slack workspaces
-12. Restart your computer to finalize the process
+16. Restart your computer to finalize the process